Certainty-Equivalence Model Predictive Control: Stability, Performance, and Beyond: Perturbation Analysis of MPC Value Function

 \section{Perturbation Analysis of MPC Value Function}

-This section provides the perturbation analysis of the MPC value function, which is essential to study the stability and infinite-horizon performance of CE-MPC.
-To be specific, using the property of the cost function, we study the change in the value of $V_N(x; \para)$ when perturbing $x$ and $\para$, respectively.
-Notably, we establish a novel property---\textit{consistent error matching} (see Proposition \ref{prop:error_matching})---to provide refined and consistent bounds tailored for stability and performance analysis of MPC.
-In addition, their asymptotic bounds of the functions $h: (N, \delta(\para)) \to \bR_{+}$ quantifying the perturbation are given as side results, considering $\mpara \to 0$ and $N \to \infty$.
-The obtained results can be of independent interest for other topics in MPC, e.g., approximation of the MPC value function, MPC with online identification, and performance-driven MPC design.
+This section provides the perturbation analysis of the MPC value function, quantifying the variation of $V_N(x; \para)$ when perturbing, respectively, $x$ and $\para$.
+Notably, we establish a novel property---\textit{consistent error matching} (see Proposition \ref{prop:error_matching})---to relate the variation to $\ell^\ast(x)$.
+In addition, the asymptotic bounds of core functions in the final results are characterized as side results, considering $\mpara \to 0$ and $N \to \infty$.